-Six trips to Florence (including one month-long stay) and counting later, we’re still just as Florence obsessed as ever–and we want to make sure you finish up your Florence day trip feeling the same way.
+Well over half a dozen trips to Florence (including a very memorable month-long stay) and counting later, we’re still just as obsessed with the Cradle of the Renaissance as ever–and we want to make sure you finish up your Florence day trip feeling the same way.

-Here’s everything you need to know to have an incredible day trip from Rome to Florence!
+Here’s everything you need to know in order to take an incredible, independent day trip from Rome to Florence!

 Some links in this post may be affiliate links.
 If you make a purchase through one of these links, we may earn a small commission at no extra cost to you.
 Please see our disclosure policy for more detail.